 Attendance - Students are required to attend all scheduled classes.
-If for some reason the student is unable to attend a class (i.e. illness, vacation, other conflicts) they must make arrangements with the instructor to make up material missed.
+If for some reason the student is unable to attend a class (illness, etc.) they must make arrangements with the Course Coordinator to make up material missed.
 On a third consecutive absence you are dropped from the class.
 Overall, a 90% attendance is required to successfully complete the course and this must be maintained throughout the course.

-Class Schedule Changes - To avoid class cancellation sessions may be taught by an alternate instructor whenever possible.
+Class Schedule Changes - To avoid class cancellation sessions may be taught by an alternate Instructor whenever possible.
 In the event a class must be rescheduled every attempt will be made to find a suitable date that is acceptable to the majority of class participants.
 The length of the course and material required by law to be covered may require us to add a weekend class date to assure the course meets all requirements.
-Students will be notified of class schedule changes by the instructor in a timely manner and in the preferred communication method they indicated in the course application form.
+Students will be notified of class schedule changes by the Instructor in a timely manner and in the preferred communication method they indicated in the course application form.

-Class Breaks and Dismissal - Students are expected to remain in the classroom until dismissed by the instructor, unless on breaks.
-Any student leaving the classroom without permission of the instructor will be considered absent.
-Breaks will be provided approximately one break each hour and the students are expected to return at the designated time indicated by the instructor.
+Class Breaks and Dismissal - Students are expected to remain in the classroom until dismissed by the Instructor, unless on breaks.
+Any student leaving the classroom without permission of the Instructor will be considered absent.
+Breaks will be provided approximately one break each hour and the students are expected to return at the designated time indicated by the Instructor.

-Participation - Students will be evaluated by instructors and the Program Director during the entire course in such areas as dependability, attitude, maturity, and the ability to relate well with others as well as the student's ability to achieve acceptable performance levels.
-Remediation will be provided by the instructor for students having difficulties in any area of the course.
+Participation - Students will be evaluated by Instructors and the Course Coordinator during the entire course in such areas as dependability, attitude, maturity, and the ability to relate well with others as well as the students ability to achieve acceptable performance levels.
+Remediation will be provided by the Instructor for students having difficulties in any area of the course.

-Documentation - The Oakes Ambulance requires completion of the following documents for each student prior to the student being allowed to take the psychomotor exam and computer adaptive test (CAT):
+Documentation - The Oakes Ambulance requires completion of the following documents for each student prior to the student being allowed to take the psychomotor exam or computer adaptive test (CAT):

 - a.
 Course application form and signature verification for receipt of course handbook. - b.
-Most current EMS Registration form provided by the ND EMS Unit. - c.
-Creation of an account and test application online with the National Registry of EMT's. - d.
-A course certificate will be provided for students successfully completing all course components. - e.
-Other essential forms designated by the Program Director to successfully complete the course.
+Most current EMS Registration form provided by the ND Division of EMS. - c.
+Most current practical test application provided by the ND Division of EMS. - d.
+Creation of an account and test application online with the National Registry of EMT's. - e.
+A course certificate will be provided for students successfully completing all course components.

-Tuition Fees - The instructor will review the course fees during the student orientation.
-Course fees typically include, but are not limited to; instruction, background investigations, psychomotor testing, audio-visual equipment, and other materials needed to conduct the course.
+Fees - The Course Coordinator will review the course fees during the student orientation.
+Course fees typically include, but are not limited to; instruction, background investigations, local and practical testing, audio-visual equipment, and other materials needed to conduct the course.
 Each student will be responsible for the National Registry of EMT's CAT testing fee, which is paid online to the NREMT.
-Students will not be allowed to take the CAT exam and psychomotor testing until all course fees are paid to Oakes Ambulance.
+Students will not be allowed to take the CAT exam and state psychomotor practical testing until all course fees are paid to Oakes Ambulance.
 All certification fees are non-refundable.

-Tuition Refund Policy - A student may withdraw from any EMR or EMT course with the student being liable for payment of tuition per the following schedule:
+Tuition and Fees Refund Policy - A student may withdraw from any EMR or EMT course with the student being liable for payment of tuition per the following schedule:

 - a.
-Prior to the second class 100% refund
+Prior to the first class 100% refund

 - b.
-Prior to the fourth class 75% refund
+Prior to the third class 75% refund

 - c.
-Less than 45 days from the first class conducted 50% refund
+Less than 30 days from the first class conducted 50% refund

 - d.
-After 45 days 0% refund
+After 30 days 0% refund